Best Cities in Portugal to Get Off the Beaten Path

 The Algarve is mostly known for its stunning southern coastline, dotted with lively towns and plenty of entertainment options.
 However, the region’s Atlantic coastline, the Costa Vicentina, couldn’t be more different.
 This pristine natural area is part of the Southwest Alentejo and Vicentine Coast Natural Park.

 Some of Portugal’s most enchanting towns are hidden amidst a spectacular decor of sand dunes, copper-colored cliffs, wildflowers, valleys, wind-swept beaches, and cork-oak valleys.
-And Aljezur—founded by The Moors in the 10th century—is one of the best cities in Portugal to get off the beaten path.
+Not just that, but Aljezurโ€”founded by The Moors in the 10th centuryโ€”is one of the best cities in Portugal to get off the beaten path.

 This picturesque town is located at the foot of the Monchique mountains.
 You can still visit the hilltop Aljezur fortress that they built on the grounds of an even older foundation.
 The Municipal Museum is where you can learn about the town’s interesting history.
 The white-washed Igreja Matriz Nossa Senhora da Alva is another highlight.
-This New Church was built after the original one got badly damaged in the 1755 earthquake.
+This New Church was built after the original was badly damaged in the 1755 earthquake.

 Contribution by: Sarah Vanheel from CosmopoliClan